Instant Pot Stuffing

 more tasty holiday side dish recipes

-Pair this tasty vegetarian stuffing with a side of cranberry sauce, whipped sweet potatoes, and my famous honey roasted butternut squash!
+Pair this tasty vegetarian stuffing with a side of cranberry sauce, whipped sweet potatoes, and my famous roasted sweet potatoes!

-Other holiday favorites of ours include my MIL’s Spicy Southern Hot Corn and my mom’s Classic Stuffed Mushrooms.
+Other holiday favorites of ours include my mother in law’s Spicy Southern Hot Corn and my mom’s Classic Stuffed Mushrooms.

 I’ve put a few spins on our family’s traditional recipes and whipped up everything from Crab Stuffed Mushrooms to Creamy Cauliflower Brussels Sprout Casseroles.
 Love them so!